pusher/build-a-slack-clone-with-react-and-pusher-chatkit/README.md

 ![](media/component-structure.png)

-We will create each component as we go along but to make the tutorial a bit easier to follow, let's set out the basic component layout now:
+We will create each component as we go along, but to make the tutorial a bit easier to follow, let's set out the basic component UI layout now:

 ```diff
 import React, { Component } from 'react'